the-programmers-hangout/website/src/content/site/rules.md

 ### Academic dishonesty

 This means cheating on your school work, paying someone to do your school work or trying to avoid your school work in any way.
+In addition this encompases attempting to get help on school tests or interview tests.
 It's unethical and will not be tolerated here.

 ## 2. Be nice